vesoft-inc/nebula-docs/docs-2.0/20.appendix/release-notes/explorer-release-note.md

   - Added a white screen page for the crash.

 - Bugfix
-  - Fixed the bug for canvas full-screen mode.
   - Fixed the bug that the right-click menu would not collapse automatically.
   - Fixed the bug that the canvas auto-scaling when adding filter criteria.
   - Fixed the bug that the canvas shook when switching to 3D mode with a large amount of data.